uri-library-data-services/iassist-preview/content/blog/q-and-data-librarianship.md

 Question from Charon, Research Institution: Do you believe that librarians have the necessary skills to build data repositories for such disperate data?
-Archiving the data as a single \"blob\" will not provide the value that archiving via a relational data would.
+Archiving the data as a single "blob" will not provide the value that archiving via a relational data would.